Father of the Bride (2022 film)

 Father of the Bride is a 2022 American romantic comedy film directed by Gaz Alazraki and written by Matt Lopez, based on the 1949 novel of the same name by Edward Streeter.
+It serves as a reimagining of the titular 1950 and 1991 movies, and the sixth overall installment in the Father of the Bride franchise.
 The film stars Andy García, Gloria Estefan, Adria Arjona, Isabela Merced, Diego Boneta, and Chloe Fineman.
 It is the third filmed version of the story, after the original 1950 film and the 1991 remake.
-Produced by Plan B Entertainment, it was released on June 16, 2022, by Warner Bros.
-Pictures and HBO Max.
+Produced by Plan B Entertainment, it was released on June 16, 2022, on HBO Max.